funstoreIO/funstoreSetup/README.md

 [Download here] (https://play.google.com/store/apps/details?id=com.mlabs.embedded)

 Funstore provides users with fast on-boarding to Internet of things using their IoT kit.
 Users owning Raspberry Pi, Grove Pi and various grove modules can also deploy their IoTs using funstore and it's companion app.
+Funstore uses [Grove Pi](https://github.com/DexterInd/GrovePi/) library for python experiments.
+These files have been made available online through a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.

 The app and site is currently in beta and is being tested along with the funstore.
 Will highly appreciate a feedback.